kisenka/svg-fill-loader/README.md

       {
         test: /\.svg\?fill=/, // match only imports like `url(image.svg?fill=red)`
         loaders: [
-          'url', // or file-loader
+          'svg-url-loader', // or url-loader
-          'svg-fill?selector=path,circle' // `selector` option will be used for all images processed by loader ]
+          'svg-fill-loader?selector=path,circle' // `selector` option will be used for all images processed by loader ]
       }
     ]